Diegogagan2587/my-webpack-template/README.md

-# my-webpack-template
+# my-Project-template with webpack, license and Readme.
-This repository is a webpack template.
+This repository template
 <a name="readme-top"></a>

 <!--